nadrama-com/simple-secure-webcrypto/README.md

 ✅ Works on browser platforms like Cloudflare Workers.

-✅ Secure defaults; uses AES-GCM for encryption.
+✅ Secure defaults; uses AES-GCM (authenticated encryption) with a 256 bit key.

 ✅ Written in TypeScript.